Which device might be best for me to strengthen my pelvic floor muscles?

 The reason we supply our clinically -based instruction sheets is that some products are very useful for pelvic floor muscle or kegel training but the instructions may not fit with current research or may not be adequate enough to assist you in using it for best results.

 How long will it take to know if my exercise program is working?

 This depends on the strength of your pelvic floor before you start.

 Manufacturers and research both indicate that most women will need to commit to daily exercising for 6-12 weeks to make a difference and then continue to exercise regularly, but less frequently thereafter, to maintain fitness.

-Women who already have a fairly strong pelvic floor muscle and are only seeking to improve fitness may achieve their goals more quickly.
+If you already have fairly strong pelvic floor and are only seeking to improve fitness you may achieve your goals more quickly.

-Women who follow an exercise program for 12 weeks without noticing an improvement, should always seek medical advice, or consult a specialist women's health physiotherapist.
+If you follow an exercise program for 12 weeks without noticing an improvement you should always seek medical advice, or consult a women's health physiotherapist.

 I had a hysterectomy 10 years ago.
 Which exerciser would suit me best?